YesIDont/sprite-path-editor/README.md

 - [ ] export:
   - [ ] paths data as json
   - [ ] options allowing to select which info for paths and points (e.g. name, position etc.) should be exported
+  - [ ] paths & points as fixture for box2d

 ### Final optimisation to do:
 - [ ] switch drawing points with vectors to drawing svg or png